 Changes: Changes to the plan of study can be made with the approval of the advisory committee.
 A revised plan should be submitted to the Graduate College at the beginning of the intended semester of graduation.
-Students make revisions on a copy of the approved plan stamped by the Graduate College.
-Specific instructions are included with the downloaded plan of study file.
+Students make revisions online.